shamuddin/TestingReactAppWithJest/README.md

 * Jest must be notified that test is complete.

 ### [16] Defining Asynchoronous Tests
-* Invoke the done() callback that is passed to the test
+* Invoke the done() callback that is passed to the test.
-* Return a promise from a test
+* Return a promise from a test.
-* Pass an async function to describe
+* Pass an async function to describe.

 ### Examples
 ~~~bash